Darnaway Castle: Medieval great hall

-The banqueting hall is the only remaining portion of the castle that was erected in 1450 by Archibald Douglas, Earl of Moray, and retains its 15th-century hammerbeam roof, making it one of only two medieval halls in Scotland with its original roof, "a specimen almost unique in Scotland."
+The banqueting hall is the only remaining portion of the castle that was erected in 1450 by Archibald Douglas, Earl of Moray, and retains its medieval hammerbeam roof, making it one of only two medieval halls in Scotland with its original roof, "a specimen almost unique in Scotland."

 The forest of Darnaway was an important source of timber, and in March 1497 King James IV sent a priest David Arnot to supervise carpenters taking "great trees" for the royal artillery.
+In 1508 and 1509, timber was cut to build the king's ships.

-The hall was re-roofed with "spune thak", wooden shingles hewn by a carpenter, at the command of James IV, and on 20 November 1501 the maidens of Forres came to Darnaway to sing for him.
+The Great Hall was re-roofed with "spune thak", wooden shingles hewn by a carpenter, at the command of James IV, and on 20 November 1501 the maidens of Forres came to Darnaway to sing for him.
 James IV kept his mistress Janet Kennedy at Darnaway with their children and her companion Katrine Douglas.
 In 1502 he sent a lutenist, Adam Dickson, to Darnaway to entertain them.
 In October 1504 he brought four Italian minstrels and an African drummer, known as the "More taubronar".
 The maidens of Forres danced for him and the next day, the maidens of Darnaway danced.

 On 13 October 1505, James IV played cards at Darnaway.
 New rushes were strewn in his chamber.
 On 16 October he watched dancing described as "capers" or "capparis" in the hall.
-James IV visited Darnanway again in September 1506, and the "maddines in Dernway" sang for him.
+James IV visited Darnaway again in September 1506, and the "maddines in Dernway" sang for him.
 James IV moved on to Elgin and then to the "Kirk of Logy", where women sang for him.

 The hall was already notable in 1562 when an English observer Thomas Randolph described it as, "verie fayer and large builded."
 Mary, Queen of Scots visited on 10 September 1562.

 Feud

 Regent Moray was at Darnaway on 24 June 1569 and gave 30 shillings to "certain women that sang".
+Colin Campbell, 6th Earl of Argyll, the second husband of Agnes Keith, Countess of Moray, died at Darnaway on 10 September 1584.
 James VI stayed on 14 July 1589.

-In 1590 a feud started between the Earl of Huntly and the Earl of Moray, after the widow of the Grant of Ballindalloch married John Gordon, son Thomas Gordon of Cluny.
+In 1590 a feud started between the Earl of Huntly and James Stewart, 2nd Earl of Moray, after the widow of the Grant of Ballindalloch married John Gordon, son Thomas Gordon of Cluny.
 John Grant, former Tutor of Ballindaloch, the administrator of the estate, killed one of John Grant's servants.
 The Earl of Huntly went to Ballindalloch in November 1590 to arrest the Tutor.
 The Chief of Grant, John Grant of Freuchie promised to deliver the Tutor and his accomplices, accused of murder and other crimes, to Huntly Castle.
 However, Freuchie joined with the Tutor's men and the Earl of Moray, and came to Darnaway, and there shot pistols at Huntly's officers and cannon from the castle, and killed John Gordon, brother of the Laird of Cluny.